 - As far as how many words and how many chapters, see above.
 It really depends on the material.

-- You’ll probably hate me, but there’s no set price for an short ebook or ereport.
-According to The Most Expensive Journal a 3 volumne book called “Energy Technologies” $6,232 in the Kindle ebook form.
+- You’ll probably hate me, but there’s no set price for an short ebook or ereport either.
+According to The Most Expensive Journal a 3 volume book called “Energy Technologies” $6,232 in the Kindle ebook form.
 Now that’s a long book.
-Beating Feast or Famine is offering what he claims is the world’s shortest ebook for free.
-It’s a single page.
+Beating Feast or Famine was offering what he claimed was the world’s shortest ebook for free.
+It was single page and apparently is no longer available.
 I couldn’t find a price for a truly short ebook because I don’t know how to search for them.
 My cheapest is $5.95 – it’s the Freelance Writer’s Glossary and is only 15 pages long.

 It boils down to the fact that there is no magic formula – not for ebooks or any other writing, and not many other things in life.
 The ebooks that do well are those that offer people some real value and are marketed will.
 That’s the ebook you want to write.